-- (a) Employees who have successfully completed their probation period can only be disciplined or discharged for just and reasonable cause. - (b) During the initial probation period specified in this Agreement, a probationary employee may be discharged if he/she is unsuitable for status as an employee.
+- (a) Employees who have successfully completed their probation period can only be disciplined or discharged for just and reasonable cause. - (b) During the initial probation period specified in this agreement, a probationary employee may be discharged if they are unsuitable for status as an employee.